-Attic ventilation is important for all homes.
 When there’s no airflow, your home won’t run as efficiently and it won’t be as comfortable.
-To work properly, attic ventilation needs to include several intake vents around different areas of your roof.
+To work properly, a well-ventilated attic needs to include several intake vents around different areas of your roof.
 Most importantly, they should be at all of the eaves, soffits, and fascias.
 An exhaust vent needs to be close to the top of your roof and attic to work best.
-Attic ventilation serves a number of purposes including lowered energy bills, cooler, more comfortable, living conditions, and extends the life of your roof.

 Sometimes, two-story homes tend to feel hotter upstairs.
 It’s uncomfortable and can be frustrating, especially when you’re trying to sleep.
 Rather than trying to deal with the extreme temperatures, all you need to do is make sure that your roof and your attic are properly ventilated.
-This helps push out the hot air rather than trapping it inside, which then cools your upstairs and creates a more uniform temperature throughout your home.
+This helps push out the hot air rather than trapping it inside.
+This, in turn, cools your upstairs and creates a more uniform temperature throughout your home.

 With a cooler home overall, you’ll start seeing lower energy bills.
 Since your attic and roof ventilation helps to release the hot air buildup, your air conditioner doesn’t have to work as hard to keep your home comfortable.
-When your air conditioner is working more efficiently and not constantly fighting to keep your hone cool, your electric bill will go down substantially.
-This is extremely beneficial for larger homes or homes with a second story, but you’ll also notice a difference for smaller or one-story homes.
+When your air conditioner is working more efficiently and not constantly fighting to keep your property cool, your electric bill will go down substantially.
+This is extremely beneficial for larger homes and homes with a second story.
+However, you will notice a difference for smaller or one-story homes as well.

 Additionally, when it’s hot outside, a well-ventilated attic and roofing system gives your home the chance to expel hot air without damaging shingles or the structural integrity of your home.
 Both of the benefits from the cold and the heat will greatly enhance the lifespan of your roof.
 When your roof needs to be replaced less often, you’ll save time, money, and a lot of unnecessary hassle.